thomase1234/esphome-fake-xemex-csmb/README.md

 - The real CSMB has 1 CT connected to CT1.
 Using my custom modbus client, I could see that the register for CT1 contained the actual current.
 The other to registers ( CT2 and CT3 ) had a non-changing value, which I took over in the ESPHome config.
 - Immediately after booting, the Shell Recharge 3.0 Wallbox first requests the Device Code register (0x4002).
 It expects '20802' as a response.
 If not, it'll continue retrying.
 - The Shell Recharge 3 Wallbox requests the 3 CT registers every 2 seconds.
 - You have to know what the max Current ( in Amps ) setting is on your Wallbox.
-In my case, this was set to 38 Amps.
-As soon as the fake CSMB starts reporting values higher than 38 Amps, my charging would decrease.
+In my case, this was set to 37.8 Amps.
+As soon as the fake CSMB starts reporting values higher than 37.8 Amps, my charging would decrease.
 Set the input_number main_maximal_current to the correct value.

 ## ~~Unexplicable behaviour~~ This is fixed now.

 - ~~I couldn't influence the Wallbox by playing around with CT1.
 This I cannot explain.
 The real Xemex CSMB only uses CT1 as far as my [fake Modbus client](https://github.com/thomase1234/esphome-modbus-client-xemex-csmb) showed.~~
 - ~~I could influence the charge speed by playing with the Current in CT3.~~ ~~That's strange, as my installation is supposed to use the measurements from CT1.~~

+## Automation

+Some info on the sensors that I used in the [Automation](/charge_automation.yaml).

+- shell3em_main_current is the current on my cable between grid and house.
+This number is always positive, even if my house ( thanks to the pv - solar panels ) is producing more electricity than it consumes.
+If it reads 5 Amp, it can be that my house is consuming 5 Amp from the grid, or it can be that my house is delivering 5 Amp to the grid.

+- shell3em_main_power_factor is the power factor which ranges between -1 and 1.
+If the number is negative, that means that my house is producing more energy than it consumes which means that the excess energy is delivered to the grid.
+If the number is positive, the house is consuming from the grid.
+Usually the value is either very close to 1 when consuming, or very close to -1 when delivering to the grid.

+Multiplying the 2 previous parameters give me a single number with the total of Amps consumed.
+Negative numbers for delivering.

+- shelly3em_laadpaal_current is the current on the "laadpaal".
+"Laadpaal" is Dutch for Wall Charger.
+Since I know that the Wall Charger will always consume energy, I didn't multiply the number with its corresponding power_factor.

 ## Hardware